BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-11-Hausdorff-Dimension-of-Fractals.md

 ---

-# Introduction
+# Background

-I am writing a paper with Zhi-PengShen on the [Diophatine approximation](## [Diophantine](https://en.wikipedia.org/wiki/Diophantine_approximation)),here is a short introduction on fractal that is prerequisited.
+I am writing a paper with Zhi-Peng on the [Diophatine approximation](## [Diophantine](https://en.wikipedia.org/wiki/Diophantine_approximation)),here is a short introduction on fractal as prerequisites.

 A fractal, such as the [middle third Cantor set](https://brilliant.org/wiki/cantor-set/), usually have the following properties:

 1. Self-similarity; sometimes the self similarity is not strict, it is quasi-self-similar in that arbitrarily small portions of the set can be magnified and then distorted smoothly to coincide with a large part of the set, take the [Julia set](https://en.wikipedia.org/wiki/Julia_set) for example.
 Or it could be ever weaker, as the statistical self-similarity for random von Koch curve.
 2. Has a "fine structure".
 It contains details at arbitrarily small scales.
-3. Its fractal dimension being different from its `topological dimension` (The topological dimension of a set is always an integer and is 0 if it is totally disconnected, 1 if each point has arbitrarily small neighbourhoods with boundary of dimension 0, and so on).
+3. Its fractal dimension being different from its `topological dimension` (The topological dimension of a set is always an integer and is 0 if it is totally disconnected, 1 if each point has arbitrarily small neighborhoods with boundary of dimension 0, and so on).
 4. The geometry of the fractal can not be described simply by the zero locus of some defining condition.
-5. The size of a fractal is usually not quntified by the usual measure, such as length, area.
+5. The size of a fractal is usually not quantified by the usual measure, such as length, area.

 In the theory of phase transition we have two notions quite similar to it:

 1. the system is scale-invariant at the critical point;
 2. there exists non-integer critical exponents at the critical point.

-It seems fractal does not have a mathematcially rigor definition.
+It seems fractal does not have a mathematically rigor definition.
 Kenneth Falconer mentioned in his textbook that,

 >My personal feeling is that the definition of a ‘fractal’ should be regarded in the same way as a biologist regards the definition of ‘life’.
 There is no hard and fast definition, but just a list of properties characteristic of a living thing, such as the ability to reproduce or to move or to exist to some extent independently of the environment.
 Most living things have most of the characteristics on the list, though there are living objects that are exceptions to each of them.